ipfs/js-ipfs/README.md

 - The exchange protocol, `bitswap`, uses the Block Service which in turn uses the Repo, offering a get and put of blocks to the IPFS implementation.
 - The DAG API (previously Object) comes from the IPLD Resolver, it can support several IPLD Formats (i.e: dag-pb, dag-cbor, etc).
 - The Files API uses `ipfs-unixfs-engine` to import and export files to and from IPFS.
-- Swarm, the component that offers a network API, uses libp2p to dial and listen for connections, to use the DHT, for discovery mechanisms, and more. libp2p-ipfs-nodejs is used when running in Node.js and libp2p-ipfs-browser is used when running in the browser.
+- libp2p, the network stack of IPFS, uses libp2p to dial and listen for connections, to use the DHT, for discovery mechanisms, and more.

 ## Contribute

 IPFS implementation in JavaScript is a work in progress.
 As such, there's a few things you can do right now to help out:

-  * Go through the modules below and **check out existing issues**.
+- Go through the modules below and **check out existing issues**.
 This would be especially useful for modules in active development.
 Some knowledge of IPFS may be required, as well as the infrastructure behind it - for instance, you may need to read up on p2p and more complex operations like muxing to be able to help technically.
-  * **Perform code reviews**.
+- **Perform code reviews**.
 More eyes will help (a) speed the project along, (b) ensure quality, and (c) reduce possible future bugs.
-  * Take a look at go-ipfs and some of the planning repositories or issues: for instance, the [libp2p spec](https://github.com/ipfs/specs/pull/19).
+- Take a look at go-ipfs and some of the planning repositories or issues: for instance, the [libp2p spec](https://github.com/ipfs/specs/pull/19).
 Contributions here that would be most helpful are **top-level comments** about how it should look based on our understanding.
 Again, the more eyes the better.
-  * **Add tests**.
+- **Add tests**.
 There can never be enough tests.

 ### Want to hack on IPFS?